 The foam roller is a staple piece of exercise equipment that is found in most modern gym and personal training environments – you may also come across it in Pilates and reformer Pilates studios, where it is used for an entirely different purpose than it was designed (to create instability as opposed to massaging muscles).

-While traditionally they were made from foam, nowadays they are made from a variety of materials and come in different sizes, textures and densities.
-Some are soft and smooth; others are hard and dimpled.
-It’s even possible to get a vibrating foam roller.
+While traditionally they were made from foam, nowadays they are made from a variety of materials, coming in different sizes, textures and densities.
+Some are soft and smooth, while others are hard and dimpled, and it’s even possible to get a vibrating foam roller.
 There really is a roller for everyone.

 Users generally position themselves along the roller and use their bodyweight to apply pressure to one or more target areas, which typically are the softer muscle and/or connective tissues (soft tissues).
-Using a rolling action, the foam roller applies a massage-like effect to the soft tissues area to create a releasing mechanism that in fitness and strength and conditioning language is referred to as ‘self-myofascial release’ – SMR for short.
+Using a rolling action, the foam roller applies a massage-like effect to the soft tissues area to create a releasing mechanism.
+In fitness and strength and conditioning language, this is referred to as ‘self-myofascial release’, or SMR for short.